utat-ss/HERON-documentation/can_mob_allocation.md

 | 4 | EPS\_CMD\_Rx\_MOb | Tx | Tx | N/A |
 | 5 | DATA\_Rx\_MOb | Rx | Tx | Tx |

+The Message ID of every message is structured as the following: